tfdiaz/tomaswrites/src/site/about.md

 ## My background

 I briefly worked in finance after college and found it just wasn't my thing.
 Was fortunate to join [42 Silicon Valley](https://www.42.fr/en/) where I grew to love the C language and computer science.
-I currently work full time as a software engineer at [KCSE](https://www.kcse.com/).
+I now currently work full time as a software engineer at [KCSE](https://www.kcse.com/).

 ## How is this site created